Information about the services Chancellery International provides

 - High-level representation of The University in Australia and internationally.

-The International Relations Office provides advice and guidance on the development of The University's formal relationships and partnerships with other universities and institutions around the world.
+Chancellery International provides advice and guidance on the development of the University's formal relationships and partnerships with other universities and institutions around the world.
+The University’s Faculties, Graduate Schools and Institutes have responsibility for Joint Programmes.

 The University’s international involvement goes back to its beginnings when its first professors were selected through a committee set up in London (1853).
 The University is committed to providing academics and students with excellent exchange, research, and networking opportunities with our partner institutions.